Ms. Meyers is a long-time preschool and kindergarten teacher who writes about issues in early childhood education and

-Children face many challenges when they start school—both academic and social.
+Kids face many challenges when they start school—both academic and social.
 Why not eliminate one of those challenges by dealing with it now?
-Strengthening your child's pincer grasp and overall hand strength will prevent fatigue and frustration in kindergarten.
-He'll enter the classroom with confidence, knowing he can handle the routine of coloring, drawing, and writing.
+Strengthening your children's pincer grasp and overall hand strength will prevent fatigue and frustration in kindergarten.
+They'll enter the classroom with confidence, knowing they can handle the routine of coloring, drawing, and writing.